Training structure

 Faculty of Science

-This course is designed to teach liquid and gas chromatography.
+This course aims to teach liquid chromatography and gas chromatography.

 Analysis of volatile molecules